Volume 1 .... Number 9

 harvests.

-After the dance, we learned that one of the steps was
+After the dance, we learned that one of

 symbolic of the cranes' mating dance.
 If you meet anybody